-OD&Documentary Hypothesis, Part 1: Authors G&A
+OD&Documentary Hypothesis, Part 1: Distinguishing G&A

 I did the oopsie of assuming that a controversial, or at least non-consensus, position was actually a non-controversial consensus.
 From “Inaugurating the Icon0clasm Ball”: